 Holders of Hilton Honors credit cards are in for a change.
 Come 2018, they're going to get a different brand of card, and there will also be other Hilton credit cards to choose from.

-At the beginning of the money, Citi announced it has sold its portfolio of Visa Hilton Honors cards to American Express.
+At the beginning of the November 2018, Citi announced it has sold its portfolio of Visa Hilton Honors cards to American Express.
 Beginning in January 2018, American Express cards will automatically replace those Visa cards, and accounts will all transfer from Citi to American Express on January 30, 2018.
 Cardholders have the right to cancel their account before that date, and if they do so, the account will not be transferred.